Homogenization with quasistatic Tresca's friction law: qualitative and quantitative results

 which finishes the proof. \end{proof}

-Note that \cref{eq:varia k,eq:varia inf} are stated for a.e. $t\in I$, and sometimes it will be convenient to consider a ``time-integral'' form.
-We present the following lemma, which is a supplement of \cref{thm:general}, and its proof could be found in \cite{Han1999,Han2002}. \begin{lemma} Let the assumptions of \cref{thm:general} be fulfilled and $u$ be the unique solution of \cref{pro:Abstract}.
+Note that \cref{eq:varia k,eq:varia inf} are stated for a.e.\ $t\in I$, and it is sometimes convenient to consider a ``time-integral'' form.
+We present the following lemma, which is a supplement of \cref{thm:general}, and its proof could be found in \cite{Han1999,Han2002}. \begin{lem} Let the assumptions of \cref{thm:general} be fulfilled and $u$ be the unique solution of \cref{pro:Abstract}.
 Then for all $w \in L^1(I;X)$,